 You should be able to see that Matrix is running at http://localhost:9999.

-This worked for me hosting Matrix in GCP (just make sure that the firewall ports are properly configured).
+This worked for me hosting Matrix in the Cloud (just make sure that the firewall ports are properly configured).

 Deploy and Expose Matrix Server - Through Cloudflare Tunnel

 First, get familiar with the Cloudflare Docker setup, as covered during the guide to expose your services securely with Cloudflare Zero Trust Tunnel.

 Once you have that ready, simply use the tunnel network that connects our matrix-synapse instance to the Cloudflare tunnel during the installation with docker-compose.